Bitcoin Ordinals: Digital Artifacts on the Original Blockchain

 How do Bitcoin Ordinals work?

-Bitcoin Ordinals work by assigning a unique serial number to each satoshi—the smallest unit of Bitcoin—based on the order it was mined.
-This system allows for data, such as images or text, to be inscribed directly onto an individual satoshi, creating a unique digital artifact on the Bitcoin blockchain.
+Ordinals theory gives every satoshi, Bitcoin's smallest unit, a unique serial number based on the order it was mined, allowing it to be individually tracked.
+This system makes it possible to inscribe data, such as art or text, directly onto a satoshi, creating a permanent digital artifact native to the Bitcoin blockchain.

 How do Ordinals differ from NFTs on other blockchains?